infant23/bkc/README.md

 ---
 ### Futures:
 - Main page with animation
-- Static pages of products and services
+- Static pages of solutions and services
 - Contacts page with feedback form, contact information, map
 - Static news pages
 - Header with logo and contacts